2020PB/police-brutality/reports/Oregon.md

 ### Indiscriminate shooting of less-lethal projectiles | July 21st

-Footage shows a federal officer firing a riot gun with a paintball frame - like a pepper ball round - at protesters gathered on the far side of the street.
+Footage shows a federal officer firing a riot gun with a paintball frame - likely a pepper ball round - at protesters gathered on Main Street, across 3rd Avenue from the officers.
 Some protesters are crouched behind signs and umbrellas, but there is no evident threat to the officer.

 tags: less-lethal, projectile, protester, shoot

 id: or-portland-119

-geolocation:
+geolocation: 45.515573,-122.6769583

 **Links**